miguel-osuna/Quotes-API/README.md

 docker-compose up -f local.yml up -d --build
 ```

+## Commands
+The project supports cli commands for formatting, linting, database initialization and more.

 ## :rocket: Deployment
 This project includes configuration files for both Heroku and AWS using Zappa.